athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

  :aliases {...}}
 ```

 This is the file where you define the libraries your project needs, shortcuts and where to find your projects code.
 Ultimately, it's just a map with some keys.
+Now, it might seem odd that I think of this as a separate "tool".
+The reason I do this is because this is just an edn map with well defined k/v pairs.

+So what this means is that, in theory, you don't need to use `tools.deps.alpha`.
+Instead, you could build your own version of `tools.deps.alpha` which consumes the `deps.edn` file and has it's own way of resolving dependencies.
+I'm not encouraging this, i'm just explaining why I see it as standing on it's own.

 ## Clojure Tools Installer